girder/django-large-image/README.md

     list_display = ('pk', 'name')
 ```

-Then create the viewset, mixing in the `django-large-image` view class:
+Then create the viewset, mixing in the `django-large-image` viewset class:
 ```py
 # viewsets.py
 from example.core import models